cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ~~~
 {: #fig-voprf title="VOPRF protocol overview with additional proof"}

-In the partially-oblivious mode, the client and server can additionally provide a public
+The partially-oblivious mode extends the VOPRF mode such that the client and server can additionally provide a public
 input `info` that is used in computing the pseudorandom function.
 That is, the client and server
 interact to compute `output = F(skS, input, info)`.
 To support additional public input,
 the client and server augment the `pkS` and `skS`, respectively, using the `info` value,